MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 # Introduction

-:warning:

 Take a deep breath for a second and realize something.

 You… yes **YOU**, are about to commit to building a robot that can cut through metal, let alone your squishy human parts… A machine that can easily electrocute you, cut you or set fire to your whole neighborhood if it's not given the respect it deserves.

 **Please** give this machine the respect it deserves !!!

+!!! warning

     Please follow the manual to the letter and perform any additional research you deem necessary before attempting to use it for the first time.

     If there is anything, and we mean _anything_ that you are curious or unsure about, you are more than welcome to ask us on our discord server.

-After all, you are special to us and we don't want you to get hurt due to a lack of knowledge.
+    After all, you are special to us and we don't want you to get hurt.

 Most importantly from everyone at the Millennium Machines design team, Have fun building your very first Milo.